travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 ### What This Guide Covers

-This guide explain what packages, tools and settings are available in the Travis CI environment (often referred to as "CI environment") as well as how virtual machines that travis-ci.org workers use are upgraded and deployed.
-The latter explains how soon you should expect new versions of
+This guide explain what packages, tools and settings are available in the Travis CI environment (often referred to as "CI environment").
-Ruby, PHP, Node.js and so on to be provided.

 ## Overview

-Travis CI runs builds in virtual machines that are snapshotted before each build and rolled back at the end of it.
-This offers a number of benefits:
+Travis CI runs builds in isolated virtual machines that offer a vanilla build environment for every build.

-* Host OS is not affected by test suites
-* No state persists between runs
-* Passwordless sudo is available (so you can install dependencies using apt and so on)
-* It is possible for test suites to create databases, add RabbitMQ vhosts/users and so on

-The environment available to test suites is known as the *Travis CI environment*.
-VMs are deployed from VM images ("boxes") that are available to the public.
-Provisioning of VM images is highly automated, new versions are deployed on average about once a week.
+This has the advantage that no state persists between builds, offering a clean slate and making sure that your tests can run in an environment built from scratch.

+To set up the system for your build, you can use the `sudo` command to install packages, to change configuration, create users, and so on.

+Builds have access to a variety of services for data storage and messaging, and can install anything that's required for them to run.

 ## CI environment OS

-travis-ci.org uses 32-bit Ubuntu Linux 12.04 (server edition).

-## How travis-ci.org VMs are provisioned

-Provisioning of VMs is automated using [Opscode Chef](http://www.opscode.com/chef/).
-VMs are never upgraded "on the go", we always replace entire images.
-VM images are first uploaded to our internal network and deployed to each individual worker during slow periods of the day.
-On average, we try to deploy new versions of runtimes (e.g. Ruby or PHP) and software like data stores within a week from their public availability, given that Travis Core Team is aware of or notified about the release.
+Travis CI virtual machines are based on Ubuntu 12.04 LTS Server Edition.

 ## Environment common to all VM images